byronwall/data-viz/README.md

 ### UI/UX Improvements

-- Got a weird double scroll bar on plot manager
 - ChartActions - tooltip is annoying - slow down or remove (add a legend?)
 - Need to swap out the multi select comp with good one from Plantasktic
 - Add button to create blank chart by choosing type